Understanding the options for medical benefits

 Here are important things to know about electing an HSA:

 - The health system provides “seed” money to support employees with healthcare expenses.
-The money is deposited the first week of January 2023.
+The money is deposited in early January.

 - Individual coverage: $500